Erincutku007/mico/README.md

+#With adding some FPGA demos, I am planning to sunset this project.
+The technical debt of the project accumulated so much, I might be better off reimplementing a core.
+Current avaible demos can be found here.
 A RISCV IM(soon to be F) core.

  Vanilla I set implementation of the core can be found under my VLSI II respitory.
 That implementation lacks the elactic interface between execute and the memory stages.